Yeh Ballet

 Yeh Ballet (lit.
-'This Ballet') is a Netflix Original Film written and directed by Sooni Taraporevala and produced by Siddharth Roy Kapur.
-The film features two newcomers—Achintya Bose as Amiruddin Shah, and Manish Chauhan portraying Nishu (character based on his own life), as the leads.
+'This Ballet') is a Netflix Original film written and directed by Sooni Taraporevala and produced by Siddharth Roy Kapur.
+The film features two newcomers—Achintya Bose as Amiruddin Shah, and Manish Chauhan portraying Nishu (a character based on his own life), as the leads.
 The film also stars Julian Sands, Jim Sarbh, Danish Husain, Vijay Maurya, Heeba Shah, and Kalyanee Mulay.
 The film is streaming now on Netflix.
 The film is a fictionalized version of a short documentary by Taraporevala by the same name.

 Plot

 Discovered by an eccentric ballet master, two gifted but underprivileged Mumbai teens face bigotry and disapproval as they pursue their dancing dreams.